MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/nf-shellhandwriting-itfhandwriting-gethandwritingdistancethreshold.md

 ## -description

-Retrieves the distance (vertical and horizontal) in pixels from the *targetScreenPoint* that handwriting is enabled for a valid edit control.
+Retrieves the distance (vertical and horizontal) in pixels from a valid edit control for which the *targetScreenPoint* enables handwriting functionality.

 ## -parameters

 ### -param distanceThresholdPixels [out]

-The distance (vertical and horizontal) in pixels from the *targetScreenPoint* that handwriting is enabled for a valid edit control.
+The distance (vertical and horizontal) in pixels from a valid edit control for which the *targetScreenPoint* enables handwriting functionality.

 ## -returns